skullface/printmaking/lino-tools-and-materials.md

 ## Laser printer

-- I use a Brother black-and-white laser printer/scanner.
-The exact model I have is discontinued, so [check the Wirecutter pick for the current equivalent](https://www.nytimes.com/wirecutter/reviews/best-laser-printer/).
-I bought mine refurbished in 2016 and it’s still one of my fav purchases ever.
+- I use a Brother black-and-white laser printer/scanner for all my home printing needs (mostly to transfer to lino blocks).
+The [exact model](https://www.brother-usa.com/products/hll2380dw) I have is discontinued, so [check the Wirecutter pick for the current equivalent](https://www.nytimes.com/wirecutter/reviews/best-laser-printer/).
+I bought mine refurbished in 2016 and it’s still one of my fav purchases ever to this day in 2024.
 I recommend [checking Amazon for “renewed” models](https://amzn.to/3SLWx9z); they’re hard to come across used irl because they’re so reliable.

 ## Cleaning